Ripples of hope – fishmonger women

 - Local IOSH members

-A well-wisher gave each woman $100 USD to inject into their business.
+- A well-wisher gave each woman $100 USD to inject into their business (January).

-We have identified Kenya Industrial Research and Development Institute (KIRDI) as a partner to train the women in two areas: fish leather production and pig feed manufacture.
+- Identified Kenya Industrial Research and Development Institute (KIRDI) as a partner to train the women in two areas: fish leather production and pig feed manufacture (March).

-Commonwealth Business Women Africa started a partnership discussion with Kenya Commercial Bank to provide financing to the fishmonger women.
+- CBW-A started a partnership discussion with Kenya Commercial Bank to provide financing to the fishmonger women (April).

-The women have been trained how to safely continue with their existing fish processing and produce fish leather and pig food as by-products.
-This increases the products they produce and they are selling them at market value.
+- The women will be trained how to safely continue with their existing fish processing and produce fish leather and pig food as by-products.
+This will increase productivity and their ability to sell these products at market value (May-June).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.